centre-for-humanities-computing/danish-foundation-models/docs/datasheets/Netarkivet_text.md

-The content of dataset makes it useable in a wide range of other applications in media studies, social science or humanities, including development of written Danish, emergence conspiracy theories, and online information dynamics.
+The content of dataset makes it useable in a wide range of other applications in media studies, social science or humanities, including development of written Danish, emerging conspiracy theories, and online information dynamics.

 **Is there anything about the composition of the dataset or the way it was collected and